Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 - Lightweight, fast-absorbing

-- Best for: Oily, acne-prone, or combination skin
+- Best for: Oily, breakout-prone, or combination skin

 - High-linoleic oils: Grapeseed, hemp seed, pumpkin seed, rosehip